Skip to content

 Reject failed and rejected['N', 'R']

-For a complete list of statuses, see the PAAY 3DS Response Table.
+For the full list of statuses, see PAAY's 3DS Response Table.

 Testing

-During development, enable sandbox mode to test 3DS flows without real card network authentication:
+Enable sandbox mode during development to test 3DS without real card network authentication.

 javascript